Betterment Cash Reserve and Checking Replaces Betterment Everyday – Earn a Higher Yield on Your Money

 - High yield (interest rate) cash account (adjusts depending upon market interest rates)

 - Access to cash within 1-2 business days

 - FDIC insurance covering up to $1,000,000 through the Betterment’s program banks.

 Betterment Cash Reserve Current Interest Rate

 Betterment cash reserve currently pays 0.40% APY (annual percentage yield) on your cash balance.
 This is 5 times the national average, according to Betterment.

 Cash analysis is another way to improve the returns on your cash.
 This tool computes how much extra cash you have in your checking account that you won’t need.
 Betterment does this by organizing and predicting your expenses.
 Then, if there is excess cash, it can be transferred into Betterment Cash Reserve to earn higher interest payments.

 If there’s not enough cash to meet expected needs, the analysis will let you know.
 It’s kind of like having your own Betterment emergency fund management tool!

 Two way sweep keeps your cash working and earning, ultimately improving your long term returns.

-After linking your external checking account or your Betterment Checking account.
+After linking your external account or your Betterment Checking account.
 Two-Way Sweep will move any extra money that you won’t be needing, as determined by the Cash Analysis, into your Cash Reserve savings account.